WooPayments provides your store with Apple Pay, which makes it easier for customers to checkout using Touch ID or Face ID on Apple devices.

 - Variable products

-1 For bookable products, the Apple Pay button cannot be shown on the product page itself.
+2 For these types of products, the Apple Pay button cannot be shown on the product page itself.
+It will appear on the cart and checkout pages, if those are enabled.

 Before troubleshooting Apple Pay, ensure you have Log Error Messages enabled under Payments > Settings > Advanced settings.
 This lets you see any error messages from WooPayments under WooCommerce > Status > Logs, which could potentially be useful if you need to contact our support staff.